DandelionSprout/adfilt/Wiki/General-info.md

 • [How to support Norwegian websites in other ways](https://github.com/DandelionSprout/adfilt/blob/master/Wiki/How%20to%20support%20websites.md), if you were to want to do so.  <br>

 You can of course also contact me in Norwegian, Nynorsk, Danish, or Swedish.
 It's not mandatory to use English, after all. :^) <br>

+When it comes to many of the more niche-filling and narrow lists of mine (i.e. those that aren't \"Dandelion Sprout's Norwegian Filters\"), I'd of course be extra motivated to work on them if I knew that people used them.
+If you're using any of these lists, then feel free to answer to question 1 in the user survey above, so that I know that you're using them.